UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ## Making changes to your service configuration

-To make any changes to your Managed Monitoring from UKCloud service, you must log a Service Request via the UKCloud Portal.
+To make any changes to your Managed Monitoring as a Service, you must log a Service Request via the UKCloud Portal.
 For general information about raising a Service Request, see [*How to use My Calls in the UKCloud Portal*](../portal/ptl-how-use-my-calls.md).

 If you want to make changes to more than one item, you'll be provided with a link to download a spreadsheet to specify the list of items that need amending.
 When filling out the spreadsheet, ensure that you fill in the correct tab, depending on the change required.
 If you want to download the file ahead of raising the request, click [here](https://cas.frn00006.ukcloud.com/Docs/Documents/UKC-FRM-257%20Managed%20Monitoring%20from%20UKCloud%20-%20%20make%20changes%20to%20my%20service.xlsx?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1608414781&Signature=jHVncOCED%2FOxxgc%2FKpKSGnJqQV8%3D).
 You can attach the file to the request offering before submitting to UKCloud.